onesimus-systems/sysreporter/README.md

 ------------

 * ssmtp (if emailing is enabled)
-* sar (if using the default system activity report)
+* sysstat (if using the DiskCPUio, processStats, or sar reports)

 Install
 -------